Easy Carrot Sheet Cake With Cream Cheese Frosting

 Making Carrot Cake Ahead of Time

-The unfrosted cake can be baked and frozen for up to three months.
+The unfrosted cake can be baked and frozen for up to 3 months.
 After letting it cool, wrap cake (or the baking dish, if you prefer to leave it in) well in plastic wrap, followed by a layer of foil.
 Defrost the cake in the refrigerator overnight before frosting and serving.

 Directions